-- Designation of space weather observations (active and receive-only) as an application of the MetAids service, operated under a subset of this service called MetAids (space weather) through Article 4 as follows: - Space weather sensor systems, may operate under the meteorological aids service (space weather) allocations. - Draft New WRC Resolution on the importance of MetAids (space weather) service applications, in which the definitions of active and receive-only space weather sensors will be introduced.
+- Designation of space weather observations (active and receive-only) as an application of the MetAids service, operated under a subset of this service called MetAids (space weather) through Article 4 as follows: Space weather sensor systems, may operate under the meteorological aids service (space weather) allocations; - Draft New WRC Resolution on the importance of MetAids (space weather) service applications, in which the definitions of active and receive-only space weather sensors will be introduced.

+WRC-23 Agenda item 9.1, topic a (1/2)

+In accordance with Resolution 657 (Rev.WRC-19), review the results of studies relating to the technical and operational characteristics, spectrum requirements and appropriate radio service designations for space weather sensors with a view to describing appropriate recognition and protection in the Radio Regulations without placing additional constraints on incumbent services

+CEPT position (cont.)

-In addition, CEPT supports the further processing of the related work under an agenda item of WRC-27 - see preliminary agenda item 2.6 in Resolution 812 (WRC-19), in order to study the appropriate protection of receive-only space weather observations in the priority frequency bands which were defined for this purpose:
+In addition, CEPT supports the further processing of the related work under an agenda item of WRC-27 - see preliminary agenda item 2.6 in Resolution 812 (WRC-19), in order to study the appropriate protection of receive-only space weather observations in the priority frequency bands which were defined for this purpose.

-- 27.5-28.0 MHz;
+- 27.5-28.0 MHz,

-- 37.5-38.25 MHz;
+- 37.5-38.25 MHz,

-- 51.0-54.0 MHz:
+- 51.0-54.0 MHz,

-- 73.0-74.6 MHz;
+- 73.0-74.6 MHz,

-- 153.0-154.0 MHz:
+- 153.0-154.0 MHz,

-- 218.28-248.28 MHz;
+- 218.28-248.28 MHz,

 - 606.0-614.0 MHz.